baraline/baraline.github.io/docs/professional/cv.md

 - Proposal of algorithmic solutions adapted to business constraints
 - Communication around the results and the method in the group's seminars

-**Key Technologies:** Python, Data Engineering, Predictive Modelling, HPC, Communication
+**Key Skills:** Python, Data Engineering, Predictive Modelling, HPC, Communication

 ### Part-time Lecturer
 **University of Orléans** | 2019 – 2022